witoldmetel/10x-cards/.ai/db-plan.md

 > **Archiving logic:**
 > - If all flashcards in a collection are archived, the collection is automatically archived (archived_at set).
-> - Collections with archived_at set are not visible in dashboard endpoints.
+> - Collections with archived_at set are only returned when archived=true query parameter is used.
-> - Flashcards are only accessible via their parent collection; there are no global flashcard tables/views.
+> - Flashcards are included in their parent collection response.
+> - Collection responses include a flashcards array with all related flashcard objects.

 ## 6. Indexes